-- 7. After receipt of the formal, written Complaint, the Point Person will consult with the Diocesan Bishop and the senior person responsible for the Parish or place of ministry where the alleged sexual misconduct took place as to - (i) whether there needs to be an immediate change made to the location and reporting responsibilities of the Complainant and/or the Respondent during the investigation, and/or - (ii) whether measures such as suspension of the Respondent from their position may be appropriate to protect the Complainant and/or other potential victims. - (iii) Whether to appoint a Crisis Response Team to provide appropriate short-term support to the Parish or place of ministry.
+- 7. After receipt of the formal, written Complaint, or upon the Bishop's requesting an investigation because of reasonable suspicion of sexual misconduct having taken place, the Navigator will consult with the Diocesan Bishop and the senior person responsible for the Parish or place of ministry where the alleged sexual misconduct took place as to - (i) whether there needs to be an immediate change made to the location and reporting responsibilities of the Complainant and/or the Respondent during the investigation, and/or - (ii) whether measures such as suspension of the Respondent from their position may be appropriate to protect the Complainant and/or other potential victims. - (iii) Whether to appoint a Crisis Response Team to provide appropriate shortterm support to the Parish or place of ministry.
 (See Appendix A.)